-REPORTING:: When an incident occurs that violates A Child's Garden policies or may be harmful to a child it is the responsibility of any staff member who was involved in the incident or observed the incident to report it to the directors immediately.
-To report suspected abuse or neglect, the reporter should immediately report to DCF by telephoning 1-800-842-2288.
+REPORTING: To report suspected abuse or neglect, the reporter should immediately report to DCF by telephoning 1-800-842-2288.
 This telephone report should be followed within 12 hours by a written report to DCF.
 Documentation of the initial phone report, as well as a copy of the written report, should be put in a confidential file with written assessment including the names of DCF staff that took the report.
 Throughout this statement, the word "suspect" is the operant word.
 You don't have to be certain there is abuse or neglect.
 Determining certainty is the job of DCF and the Court.
 You must report incidents that "suspect" abuse or neglect.
 If you and the administration are uncertain whether a matter should be reported, phone DCF, describe the situation and ask DCF if it should be reported.
 Make the report and DCF will decide if it is legally sufficient to accept or not.
 The administrator will consult with DCF to determine how parents should be notified.